 4. What Landlords Should Know About the Tax Cuts and Jobs Act

-The Tax Cuts and Jobs Act (TCJA) implemented key changes, some of which affect rental property owners.
-Fortunately, many of these changes work in a landlord’s favor.
+The Tax Cuts and Jobs Act (TCJA)implemented key changes, some of which affect rental property owners.
+Fortunately, many work in a landlord’s favor.

-NOLO broke down some of the ways this law affects landlords.
+NOLO broke down some of the ways TCJA law affects landlords.
 Here are some of the most noteworthy changes: